This page is a draft and may be incomplete, incorrect, or just a

 From Weaving the Web (1999) by Tim Berners-Lee with Mark Fischetti:

-However, like many hypertext products at the time, [Dynatext] was built around the idea that a book had to be "compiled" (like a computer program) to convert it from the from in which it was written to a form in which it could be displayed efficiently.
+However, like many hypertext products at the time, [Dynatext] was built around the idea that a book had to be "compiled" (like a computer program) to convert it from the form in which it was written to a form in which it could be displayed efficiently.
 Accustomed to this cumbersome multistep process, the EBT people could not take me seriously when I suggested that the original coded language could be sent across the Web and displayed instantly on the screen.

 Also, that metadata and HTML are intentionally limited.
 Unlike, TeX as a counter-example, which gives the author more control, but it’s also possible to have TeX code with infinite loops and crashes.
 HTML can’t crash (browsers can, but that’s their problem).